https://github.com/Phenomite/AMP-Research

 Supports ARM, x86, and x86-64 architectures.
 Reads ELF, Mach-O, and PE file formats.

 filters.
 It starts with basic filters and then builds up ever more complex ones.
-This is a good source for looking up complicated filters, if one does not want to write them themself.
+This is a good source for looking up complicated filters, if one does not want to write them themselves.

 The blog post by the drand project introduces the concept and contains further tools.